A Formalization of SQL with Nulls: Related work

+Moreover, Benzaken and Contejean highlight the complexity of SQL's treatment of grouping and aggregation for \emph{nested subqueries}, propose a semantics for such queries, and prove correctness of translations from \SQLCoq to a multiset-valued relational algebra \SQLAlg.
+Their work focuses on bag semantics and uses a Coq library for finite bags, and treats duplicate elimination as a special case of grouping.
+While grouping can be expressed, in principle, by desugaring to correlated subqueries (an approach proposed by Buneman et al.~\cite{buneman94} and adopted by \HoTTSQL, which we could also adapt to our setting) these features of \SQLCoq highlight many intricacies of the semantics of grouping that make it difficult to get such a desugaring right.

-While this work is impressive, we can highlight several aspects where our work complements theirs: (1) superficially, their approach does not deal with named aliases for table records, requiring additional renaming; (2) their novel semantics is tested on example queries but not evaluated as thoroughly as Guagliardo and Libkin's; (3) we present well-formedness criteria for \SQLNull, which have not been considered for \SQLCoq; (4) their work does not consider formal results such as the equivalence of 2-valued and 3-valued semantics, which to the best of our knowledge has not been investigated in the presence of grouping and aggregation.
+We can highlight several aspects where our work complements \SQLCoq: (1) superficially, their approach does not deal with named aliases for table records, requiring additional renaming; (2) their novel semantics is tested on example queries but not evaluated as thoroughly as Guagliardo and Libkin's; (3) we present well-formedness criteria for \SQLNull, which are more accurate than those considered for \SQLCoq, ensuring that queries with unbound table references should not be accepted; (4) their work does not consider formal results such as the equivalence of 2-valued and 3-valued semantics, which to the best of our knowledge has not been investigated in the presence of grouping and aggregation; (5) the fragment of SQL formalized in our work allows lateral joins, an SQL:1999 feature that is becoming increasingly popular thanks to the support by recent versions of major DBMSs; (6) building on the support for lateral joins, we are able to formalize a verified translation from the nested relational calculus to SQL, which is of interest for the theory of programming languages supporting language-integrated query.
 Finally, because of the complexity of their semantics (required to handle SQL's idiosyncratic treatment of grouping and aggregation), our formalization may be preferable for proving properties of queries that lack these features; it would be enlightening to formally relate our formalization with theirs, and establish whether equivalences proved in \SQLNull are still valid in \SQLCoq.

-Formalisation has also been demonstrated to be useful for designing and implementing new query languages and verified transformations, for example in the QCert system~\cite{Auerbach17}.
+Formalization has also been demonstrated to be useful for designing and implementing new query languages and verified transformations, for example in the QCert system~\cite{Auerbach17}.
 This work considers a nested version of relational calculus, and supports a subset of SQL as a source language, but does not appear to implement Guagliardo and Libkin's semantics for SQL nulls.
 It could be interesting to incorporate support for SQL-style nulls into such a verified query compiler.